-We know you’re pretty upset about the leak in your shower floor, but we are determined to help you repair your leaking shower yourself so that you can SAVE $hundreds
+We know a leaking shower floor can be upsetting but we are determined to help you repair your leaking shower yourself so that you can SAVE $hundreds

 We understand the frustration you are feeling?

 Five IMPORTANT Facts you should know about your Leaking Shower and it’s repair:

 - Replacing old grout with new grout or applying a water proof sealer will result in more leaks in the future.
 This is only a temporary solution at best;

 - Brush on water proof surface coatings will NOT stop leaks from the most common area that leaks occur.
 This is where the wall and floor tiles have separated in the corner of your shower cubicle.
 DO NOT waste your money on these products because they do not work;

 - Even the best silicone and polyurethane caulking products are only a temporary fix and will go green and mouldy causing your leak to re-occur;

 - You don’t have to pay someone else a lot of money repair your leaking shower.
 You just need to be able to follow the simple instructions provided with our kit and exercise reasonable care.